 What you can plant now would depend on your zone.
 Many vegetables like tomatoes can be bought as small plants, so even if you've missed the time for sowing as seed you could still get something in the ground.
 Check your local garden center to get an idea of what's in season.
 Some vegetables like salad, radishes and baby carrots can be good if you need a quick-growing crop to start from seed. :-)

 Get a Farmer's Almanac.
 It outlines when the best time is for planting be it a root plant, a transplant or a planting by seed.
 It is a small investment every year for the yearly gardner.
-My father follows it religiously and has a 90% success rate with most of his produce every year (he has gotten caught by a few late frosts).

 In my 71 years I have never followed the Farmer's Almanac for planting.
 I go by the weather.
 So far where I live the weather hasn't been warm enough for much of anything to grow.
 Two nights ago our low was 33 degrees.
 I am patiently waiting for summer to arrive, not because I want to plant a garden anymore, but because I hate cold/chilly weather.